DelayKit

 dk.schedule("cleanup", { delay: "1h" })Renew before expiry

 Refresh a token, lease, or session a few minutes before it expires.
+Worked examples for Google and Slack v2 OAuth (with refresh-token rotation); the same shape applies to GitHub Apps, presigned URLs, and any time-bound credential.

-dk.schedule("missed-heartbeat", { delay: "5m" })Poll until done
+dk.schedule("refresh-google", { at: renewAt })Poll until done

-dk.schedule("check", { delay: "2m" })Schedule a drip sequence
+dk.schedule("check-prediction", { delay: "2m" })Schedule a drip sequence

 Schedule every step of an onboarding or trial drip up front.
 Each handler checks current state when it fires.